oliverrmaa/combat-engine/README.md

 and therefore in a real life context, the game would then depend on the individual skills of the players.

-If the match is unbalanced it would suggest one character is overpowered resulting in the potential emergence of an "OP" (overpowered) character.
-This would suggest a poorly designed or unbalanced character and require retuning of the stats to ensure the game is balanced.
+If the match is unbalanced with one "OP" (overpowered) character, it would suggest a poorly designed or unbalanced character and require re-tuning of the character stats to ensure the game is balanced.
 Theoretically, a balanced game is a fun one!